Springfield (The Simpsons)

 Springfield is the primary fictional setting of the American animated sitcom The Simpsons and related media.
-It is an average-sized, fictional city in an unknown state in the United States.
+It is an average-sized, fictional suburban city in an unspecified, possibly fictional state of the United States.
 The city's geography, surroundings, and layout are flexible, often changing to accommodate the plot of any given episode.

 Springfield was inspired by a number of real-life locations, including creator Matt Groening's hometown of Portland, Oregon, the nearby town of Springfield, Oregon, and producer Mike Scully's hometown of Springfield, Massachusetts.
 However, in order to emphasize it as an example of "Anytown, USA", the location of the fictional Springfield remains a mystery.
-"Clues" regarding Springfield's climate, geology, distance from real cities, or political alignment, which are found in numerous episodes of the series, are intentionally contradictory.
+"Clues" regarding Springfield's climate, geology, distance from real cities, or political alignment, which are found in numerous episodes of the series, are intentionally contradictory and inaccurate.

 In November 2025, an island version of Springfield was the main map for the Fortnite x Simpsons crossover mini season.